Last updated on February 23, 2023

 Why Do They Exist?

-The Play bundle caters to players that are most interested in actually playing Sealed and Draft events when a new set drops, and even pursuing competitive MTG Arena play.
+The Play bundle caters to players who are most interested in actually playing Sealed and Draft events when a new set drops, and even pursuing competitive MTG Arena play.
 It comes with tokens and Play-In points to get you started on the right foot in the new competitive season.
-The Koth, Fire of Resistance card and cosmetics are just fun, flavorful bonuses.
+The legendary card and cosmetics are just fun, flavorful bonuses.

 Can You Buy More Than One?